zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 **Try it yourself**

-Build an in-db RandomForest model and compare the RF model's attribute importance ranking with that from MLX.
+Build an in-db Random Forest model and compare the RF model's attribute importance ranking with that from MLX.

 ## Learn More